gnieboer/tsp-redesign/index.md

 ## Everything you need to know about our funds

-We’ll help you understand each fund, and their risks, rewards and performance.
+We’ll help you understand the risks, rewards, and performance of each fund.

 </div>
 <!-- WE'LL BE WITH YOU -->